 One of the most interesting temples in this village is the Nabaratna Gopal Lakshmi Janardhana Temple built in 1739 by an affluent lac trader, Kshetranath Dutta.
 This impressive temple is built as a navaratna (nine pinnacles) and originally had nine metal chakras of which only three remain.

 The temple stands on a platform of about 3 feet and rises to a height of about 60 feet.
-It has an open verandah and a closed verandah that leads to the garbha griha.
+It has an open and closed verandah with the latter leading into the garbha griha.
 The triple arched entrance is intricately carved with large panels dominating the entrance.
-The central panel is divided into two with the top panel depicting Sri Nityananda Prabhu and Shri Chaitanya Mahaprabhu singing and dancing along with their disciples.
+The central panel is divided into two with the top panel depicting Shri Nityananda Prabhu and Shri Chaitanya Mahaprabhu singing and dancing along with their disciples.
 One can clearly see their facial expressions of ecstasy and devotion.
 A great deal of attention has been paid to their garments and musical instruments.
 The lower panel has Sri Radha Devi sitting in the middle on a throne with the gopikas in attendance on either side.
 There is one male figure in this panel to her left who could be either a cowherd or perhaps Lord Krishna itself.

 The panel to its left is a magnificent depiction of Sri Lalitha Tripurasundari as Pañcapretāsanāsīnā.
 Sri Lalitha Tripurasundari sits on a lotus emerging from the navel of Lord Sadashiva who is resting on a throne that is supported by Lord Vishnu, Lord Brahma, Lord Eshwara and Lord Rudra who take the form of its legs.
 It would appear that she was holding a sugarcane or bow, lotus, noose and goad originally but these have seen disappeared.